-The Rocky Mountaineer is a traveler favourite and a top choice when planning a train trip though Canada.
-From capturing the jaw-dropping beauty of the scenery stretching from British Columbia to Alberta, the train line offers five to six different routes that traverse through the Canadian Rockies; the most popular being the First Passage to the West route, a two day journey from Banff to Vancouver via Kamloops and Fraser Canyon.
+The Rocky Mountaineer is a top choice when planning a train trip through Canada.
+The scenery stretching from British Columbia to Alberta is jaw-dropping, and you can view it all through the train’s glass-domed roof.
+Three different routes traverse through the Canadian Rockies; the most popular is the First Passage to the West, a two-day journey from Banff to Vancouver via Kamloops and Fraser Canyon.

-To explore Canada from coast to coast, take this four-day, cross-country journey offered by VIARail.
-Cutting across picturesque scenery, passengers have the opportunity to enjoy a long and winding 4,500 km ride that encompasses the Canadian cities of Ontario, Manitoba, Saskatchewan, Alberta and British Columbia, complete with stops along the way.
-Cutting across picturesque scenery, passengers will also have the opportunity to witness the Rockies on the West Coast.
+To explore Canada from east to west, this four-day, cross-country journey with VIARail cuts through picturesque scenery.
+It gives you the opportunity to enjoy a long and winding 2,791mi (4,466km) ride that encompasses the Canadian provinces of Ontario, Manitoba, Saskatchewan, Alberta and British Columbia, complete with stops along the way.
+You can also take in the Rockies on the west coast.
 It runs several days a week and offers tempting discounts during winter.

-The Yukon and White Pass railroad, built in 1898 during the Klondike Gold Rush, is a narrow gauge train connecting Whitehorse, the capital of Yukon, to the Alaskan port of Skagway.
-Its scenic journey coasts through Lake Bennett and Carcross, offering travellers an opportunity to dive deep into the history of the place and learn how it became known as ‘the railway built of gold’.
-It also traverses the White Pass Summit, the international border between United States and Canada.
-Due to challenging geographical conditions, it runs only between early May and late September.
+The White Pass and Yukon Route Railway, built in 1898 during the Klondike Gold Rush, is a narrow-gauge train connecting Whitehorse, the capital of Yukon, to the Alaskan port of Skagway.
+It passes through Lake Bennett and Carcross, so you can dive into the history of the region and learn how it got its nickname of the Railway Built of Gold.
+It also traverses the White Pass Summit, the international border between the United States and Canada.
+Due to challenging geographical conditions, it only runs in summer.

-The Winnipeg-Churchill train, formerly known as the Hudson Bay, snakes from Winnipeg to Churchill, and is a two-day journey of awe and splendour in the Tundra.
-Enjoy polar bear spotting while soaking in the picturesque subarctic views, take in the scenic shoreline of Hudson Bay and meet the Beluga whales in the Churchill River.
-If you are lucky, you might even catch the dance of the northern lights in Churchill.
+Snaking from Winnipeg to Churchill, this two-day journey is one of awe and splendor in the tundra.
+Enjoy spotting polar bears while soaking in the picturesque subarctic views.
+Take in the scenic shoreline of Hudson Bay, and meet the beluga whales in the Churchill River.
+If you’re lucky, you might even catch the dance of the Northern Lights in Churchill.

 Travel back to simpler times on this steam rail train.
-The volunteer-run Prairie Dog Central operates from the Inkster Junction Station in Winnipeg.
-In this four-hour journey you will experience the Great Train Robbery first-hand, explore some vintage Canadian artifacts and sample some local produce from remote vendors.
+The volunteer-run Prairie Dog Central Railway operates from Inkster Junction Station in Winnipeg.
+During this four-hour journey, you’ll experience the Great Train Robbery first-hand, explore some vintage Canadian artefacts and sample local produce from rural vendors.
 It runs every weekend from May to September.
-If you go in October, you can even board the Halloween Express.
+It also hosts special events; if you go in October, you can board the Halloween Express.

-Plunge into the heart of the Canadian wilderness and experience the unparalleled beauty of the Agawa Canyon Park with stunning views from Talus Trail and Bellevue Valley Trestle.
-On your journey, you will see some unique granite rock formations and mixed forests of the Canadian Shield.
-The breathtaking views from the Hubert Lake and Bridal Veil Falls will definitely quench your wanderlust.
+Plunge into the heart of the Canadian wilderness, and experience the unparalleled beauty of the Agawa Canyon Park, with stunning views of the Talus Trail and Bellevue Valley Trestle.
+On this journey, you’ll see unique granite rock formations and mixed forests of the Canadian Shield, and the stunning views of Hubert Lake and Bridal Veil Falls will quench your wanderlust.
 This train operates seasonally from June to October.